 Table of Contents

-The burial rituals were a fundamental part of ancient Egyptian culture and consisted of several steps in a long process.
-Within this process of the mummification process, the Canopic Jars were an important step.
-These jars were an essential step in the journey of the deceased, as it would ensure that the person would be complete when they entered the afterlife.
+Mortuary rituals were a fundamental part of ancient Egyptian culture and consisted of several steps in a long process.
+Within the mummification process, the use of Canopic Jars was a crucial step.
+These jars were instrumental in the journey of the deceased, through the Underworld as they would ensure that the person would be complete when they entered the afterlife.

 What Were Canopic Jars?

 Canopic jars first appeared in the Old Kingdom and varied throughout history.
 However, the number never varied – there were always four jars in total.

 The jars were the recipients within which Egyptians placed the vital organs of the deceased.
 This practice was part of the mummification process and the mortuary rituals.
 The Egyptians believed that some viscera (i.e. the internal organs of the body) had to be kept in these jars since it was necessary for the afterlife.

 The Canopic Jars were typically made out of clay.
 Later on, the jars were made with more sophisticated materials, including alabaster, porcelain and aragonite.
 The jars had removable lids.
 These would evolve to feature the shape of protective gods, known as the Four Sons of Horus, the god of the sky.